axyiee/voxu/README.md

 cool to note as well that as seen in other languages, abstractions of stack and heap memory are implemented in Voxu.

+All variables, functions, modules, types, and traits have their value calculated at compile-time.
+This means that code is meant to be safe and efficient, while avoiding using the _heap_ stack as much as possible, also meaning that most of time time, items aren't going to be dynamically allocated, unless there are explicit instructions to do so.

+The stack is a memory region that is used to store static data — data which their length is known at compile-time.

+The heap is a memory region that is used to store dynamic data — data which their length is not known at compile-time. — all values in Voxu are allocated to the stack by default, the only exceptions being that one explained.
+An example for dynamic data are mutable lists (lists that can be modified at runtime) and mutable strings.

+The concept of ownership is pretty simple and straightforward.
+It is a concept that is used to define the scope of a variable, and it is used to determine when a variable is no longer needed and can be freed, and are based in a few simple rules:

+- Every value in Voxu has a variable as its owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope and there's no borrows alive, the value will be dropped.
+- The value can be moved from one owner to another.
+- The value can be borrowed from one owner to another without transferring ownership.
+- The value can be borrowed mutably (while allowing mutable access) from one owner to another without transferring ownership.
+- The previous owner cannot be used after the value has been moved.
+- Another mutable borrow cannot be taken while there's a mutable borrow of it alive.

 [rust's]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html

 **Sources**: